-R.) Coach Pitchers will pitch from a 30 ft pitching circle that will have a 40 ft. center radius.

-S.) A ball must be thrown from the pitcher toward first base in an attempt to get the batter out in a standard routine play.
+- R.) Coach Pitchers will pitch from a 30 ft pitching circle that will have a 40 ft. center radius. - S.) A ball must be thrown from the pitcher toward first base in an attempt to get the batter out in a standard routine play.
 There will be no underhand rolling of the ball.
 Throws on defense must be attempted to be made overhand.
 If the ball is thrown overhand and the ball bounces toward first base person, this is permitted.
 If an out is made by rolling the ball the batter/runner or the base runner will be called safe.
 OVERTHROWN BALL: if the ball is hit down the first baseline, a tag can be made.
 If a ball is hit and fielded in the circle, an overhand throw must be made.
 A ball that is overthrown to the first base person and goes past the 3-foot running lane (touched or not) is considered a dead ball.
 All runners will be allowed one additional base.
-The ball must go past the 3foot running lane line to be considered an overthrow.
+The ball must go past the 3-foot running lane line to be considered an overthrow.
 The 3-foot running lane should be run 10 feet past the bag.
-Exception: on the last batter.

-T.) There will be no underhand rolling of the ball.
+Exception: on the last batter. - T.) There will be no underhand rolling of the ball.
 Throws on defense must be attempted to be made overhand.
-If an out is made by rolling the ball the batter will be safe

-U.) There can be an adult at the backstop to help the player catcher get the ball back to the coach pitcher.
+If an out is made by rolling the ball the batter will be safe.
+A player may flip the ball to make a routine softball play. - U.) There can be an adult at the backstop to help the player catcher get the ball back to the coach pitcher.
 NO COACHING (TALKING)